Chruudy/Chruudy/README.md

-- 🔭 I’m currently a student at Kristiania University College
+- 🔭 I’m currently a student at Kristiania University College.
-- 🌱 I’m currently learning Swift for iOS programming and cross-platform development using the Ionic framework with Vue.
+- 🌱 I am currently working on my bachelor’s degree project.
 - 📫 How to reach me: Discord: Chruudy